gheenc/Computational-Methods/pset1/README.md

 ```
 Extra Credit: If there were multiple patients with the same age, it would change the way they are retrieved and sorted along the rest of the problem.

-b.
+### b.
+1b.
+Plot Gender Distribution (3 points) Plot the distribution of genders from the dataset.
+Identify how gender is encoded in the data and list the categories used.

 Each gender is encoded as a full word; either 'male,' 'female,' or 'unknown.'
+While the scale of the bar graph makes it appear that there are no items in the unknown category, we can see from a printed dataframe that there are 72 patients with unknown gender.
+#Comment on lack of unknown.
+Add dataframe to readme

 ![bar chart of counts of gender in patients](gender_graph.png)

 [6,7]

+### c.
-c.
-Oldest patient is 84.99855742449432 years old.
+The second oldest patient is 84.9982928781625.
 ```
 sorted_ages = sorted(ages_list, reverse=True)
 sorted_ages